sozu-proxy/sozu/doc/README.md

 # Sōzu

-> Note: This project is a *work in progress*
-> But it will be awesome when it will be ready

 ## What is Sōzu?

 Sōzu is a reverse proxy for load balancing written in Rust.
 Its main job is to balance inbound requests across two or more applications backends to spread the load.